 Jordan Schnitzer Family Foundation Lecture

-Established with the generous support of the Jordan Schnitzer Family Foundation, this annual program features an internationally renowned contemporary artist and explores the unique ways in which they use printmaking in their artistic practice.
+Established with the generous support of the Jordan Schnitzer Family Foundation, this annual program aims to honor and raise public consciousness about the unique ways in which contemporary artists use printmaking in their artistic practice.
 It has been presented each year at the IFPDA Print Fair since 2014.

 Nicole Eisenman in Conversation with Faye Hirsch